Astro-Sean/autophot/docs/source/autophot_instructions.rst

 .. note::

    Commands describing how to perform fitting.
-This is mainly perfomed using `Astroscrappy <https://github.com/astropy/astroscrappy>`_
+This is mainly perfomed using `LMFIT <https://lmfit.github.io/lmfit-py/fitting.html>`_ when centroiding a source or fitting the PSF model.